-Between October 23-25, suspected Boko Haram terrorists attacked various villages east of the Borno State capital of Maiduguri.
+Between October 23-25, suspected an extremist group that is located primarily in Northern Nigeria terrorists attacked various villages east of the Borno State capital of Maiduguri.
 The group abducted approximately 30 young people from the village of Mafa about 35 miles east of Maiduguri.
 The chief of the village, Alhaji Shettima Maina, told media, “The insurgents took all boys 13 and over… and all girls 11 and over.
 According to our information, 30 young people were abducted in the last two days.”
 Maina said at least 17 people have been killed in attacks on several towns in the area.

 The previous week, suspected Boko Haram members attacked the villages of Wagga and Gwarta, and abducted as many as 60 people.
 Residents of the town of Wagga said 40 females were kidnapped by suspected Islamist gunmen who went door-to-door, specifically looking for young women and girls.

 Witnesses in the nearby town of Gwarta reported a kidnapping during the weekend involving another 20 female victims, but details were not immediately clear.
 The attackers took three of John Kwaghe’s daughters and two of Dorathy Tishe’s daughters.
 The parents told Reuters that the kidnappers came late in the night and forced all the women to go with them, but later released the older ones.

 Open Doors’ researcher in Nigeria, Isaac, reported: “These are Christian villages and the people abducted are Christians.
 Sources told us the people were trying to escape their villages as Boko Haram invaded and captured them.
 A lot of abduction is taking place on a daily basis.”